blogmywiki/piPlay/README.md

 # piPlay
-A simple Raspberry Pi audio playout system for radio or theatre.
+A simple Raspberry Pi audio playout system with GUI for radio or theatre.
+It runs from one Python 3 program on a vanilla Raspberry Pi running Raspbian and requires no other software or libraries to be installed.

 # What is it?
 It plays audio files.
 One track at a time.
 Then stops.